strimzi/proposals/058-kraft-upgrades-and-downgrades.md

 ##### Upgrading metadata version

-When upgrading the metadata version, the operator will validate the desired version and check if it is expected to work with the used Kafka version (e.g. is not higher than `metadata.version` supported by the Kafka version).
+When upgrading the metadata version, the operator will validate the desired version and check if it is expected to work with the used Kafka version (e.g. is not higher than `metadata.version` supported by the Kafka version specified in `Kafka.spec.kafka.version` or its default value).
 If it passes the validation, the Kafka Admin API will be used to upgrade the metadata.
 If the validation fails, the existing metadata version will be used and an error will be raised in the log and in the `.status` section of the Kafka CR.